-A Look at the Surprising Aftermath of Bill and Melinda Gates' Divorce Filing - E!
+A Look at the Surprising Aftermath of Bill Gates and Melinda Gates' Divorce - E!
 Online

 Asked what was the last thing she and Bill argued about, Melinda told podcast hosts Samantha Ettus and Amy Nelson, "Oh, gosh...probably time.
 Who is going to spend time on what?
 That seems to be our commodity that we don't have enough of."

-The school commute story became a go-to anecdote, but even that was a rare peek behind the curtain for Melinda, who for the duration of her personal and professional partnership with Bill has preferred to keep the spotlight on their foundation's accomplishments.
+The school commute story became a go-to anecdote, but even that was a rare peek behind the curtain for Melinda, who for the duration of her personal and professional partnership with Bill preferred to keep the spotlight on their foundation's accomplishments.

-Other than a bombshell revelation in the March 2009 issue of Vogue that, while the first family of Windows didn't buy their kids iPhones or iPods, sometimes she looked at her friends and said, "Ooh, I wouldn't mind having that iPhone," Melinda has purposely stayed a very private person—keeping the focus on life experience and not her life when she's on the speaking circuit, writing articles or sitting down for interviews.
+Other than a bombshell revelation in the March 2009 issue of Vogue that, while the first family of Windows didn't buy their kids iPhones or iPods, sometimes she looked at her friends and said, "Ooh, I wouldn't mind having that iPhone," Melinda purposely stayed a very private person—keeping the focus on life experience and not her life when she's on the speaking circuit, writing articles or sitting down for interviews.

 But there was only so much she could do when the divorce filing went public.
 It turned out that dividing up the money—the pair had a separation contract they asked the court to abide by while apportioning their assets—was going to be the least explosive part of the process.

-Though she still refers to Bill as her "husband and life partner" in the acknowledgments of her 2019 book, which was released that April, according to a May 9 report in the Wall Street Journal she started meeting with divorce lawyers not all that long afterward—and that she and Bill were working out the terms of the split throughout the pandemic.
+Though she referred to Bill as her "husband and life partner" in the acknowledgments of her 2019 book, which was released that April, the Wall Street Journal reported that she started meeting with divorce lawyers not all that long after it was published—and that she and Bill were working out the terms of the split throughout the pandemic.

 Multiple sources told the publication that Melinda's concerns included her husband's past association with convicted sex offender Jeffrey Epstein.
-The disgraced billionaire took his own life in jail in August 2019 while awaiting trial on sex-trafficking charges, prompting renewed scrutiny of all the high-profile figures who had business or charitable dealings with him over the years.
+The disgraced financier took his own life in jail in August 2019 while awaiting trial on sex-trafficking charges, prompting renewed scrutiny of all the high-profile figures who came into contact with him over the years.

 Unspecified documents reviewed by the WSJ noted that Melinda consulted her advisers after the New York Times reported in October 2019 that Bill had met with Epstein a number of times, including on several occasions at his Manhattan townhouse.
 A former employee of the Bill & Melinda Gates Foundation also told the WSJ that Melinda's concerns about the matter dated as far back as 2013.
-(Epstein was then a free man but had pleaded guilty in 2008 to solicitation and procuring a minor for prostitution.)
+(Epstein was at the time a free man but had pleaded guilty in 2008 to solicitation and procuring a minor for prostitution.)

-Contacted for comment, Bill Gates' spokeswoman emphasized that any reporting suggesting that he had a personal or professional relationship with Epstein was untrue; she also directed E!
+Contacted for comment after the divorce filing, Bill Gates' spokeswoman emphasized that any reporting suggesting that he had a personal or professional relationship with Epstein was untrue; she also directed E!
 News to a prior statement from 2019, which read in part: "Although Epstein pursued Gates aggressively, Gates had absolutely no business partnership or personal friendship with Epstein.
 Gates never socialized with Epstein or attended parties with him.
 It's become clear that Epstein misrepresented the nature of his meetings with Gates while also working to insert himself behind-the-scenes without Gates's knowledge.
 Over time, Gates and his team realized Epstein's capabilities and ideas were not legitimate and all contact with Epstein was discontinued.
 Bill Gates regrets ever meeting with Epstein and recognizes it was an error in judgement to do so."

-Melinda's camp hasn't commented on what her reasons may have been for wanting a divorce.
+Talking to CNN's Anderson Cooper in August 2021, Bill called meeting with Epstein "a huge mistake."
+He called his divorce "a very sad milestone" and the end of their personal partnership "a source of great personal sadness."

-People quoted a source in a May 12 report saying that Bill simply "could have treated Melinda better"—a much more relatable post-split analysis.
+But, he added, "We are communicating and working at the foundation.
+And so that partnership, we're going to try and continue."

-"He's not a saint, but there isn't one thing that created the final split.
-It goes deeper than that," the source said.
-"It's many years of differing views of the world, the foundation, and of life in general, and those things piling up.
-They are older and each personally looked at life and asked, 'Is there more out there than what I have?'"
+"I also met Jeffrey Epstein exactly one time," Melinda added.
+"Yes, because I wanted to see who this man was.
+And I regretted it from the second I stepped in the door.
+He was abhorrent.
+He was evil personified.
+I had nightmares about it afterwards.
+So you know, my heart breaks for these young women because that's how I felt, and here I'm an older woman.
+My god, I feel terrible for those young women.
+It's awful."

-And despite the nonchalance Bill evinced when speaking of his enduring friendship with Ann Winblad decades ago, the insider said that bond took its toll on his relationship with Melinda.
+His admitted affair with a Microsoft staffer was another thing, Melinda explaining to Gayle that there "came a point in time where there was enough there that I realized it just wasn't healthy, and I couldn't trust what we had."

-"He is close to her," the source said.
-"Romance or not, when one spouse loves the company of another person outside of the marriage and perpetuates that friendship over many years, it can help destroy trust."
+And despite the nonchalance Bill evinced decades ago when speaking of his enduring friendship with Ann Winblad, a source told People in May 2021 that their bond took its toll on his relationship with Melinda.

 Remembering the first time she asked to co-write the foundation's annual end-of-year dispatch recapping the months just past and plans for the days ahead, a missive Bill usually took care of, "I thought we were going to kill each other," she wrote.
 "I felt, 'Well, this just might end the marriage right here."